methylDragon/coding-notes/C++/04 C++ - Object-Oriented Syntax.md

 int Animal::numOfAnimals = 0;

 void Animal::setAll(int height, int weight, string name){
+    // Note, we only need to use this -> if the variable names clash
+    // If the constructor had (int i_height) for example, then it's
+    // totally fine to do height = i_height
 	this -> height = height;
 	this -> weight = weight;
 	this -> name = name;